 A quick release allows for macro adjustments, and a micro-adjustment ring helps fine-tune the depth of the cut.
 Just be aware that this is a tool-only purchase, users must purchase a battery separately.

 This router weighs less than 4 pounds, which can be a problem for some palm routers as they tend to jump on start-up.
-However, this isn’t an issue for the RT0701C.
+However, this isn’t an issue for the Makita.
 It features slow-start technology for safe and easily controlled start-ups, regardless of the router’s weight and the size of the bit installed.
 The base also separates from the motor easily for bit changes—a key feature for palm routers with small bases that are hard to get a wrench inside of.

 A plunge router can increase both capability and workflow, because this one tool can help users tackle many jobs.
-Whether you’re creating custom fluted trim or furniture joinery, the Bosch 120-Volt 2.3 HP router helps users achieve incredible results.
+Whether you’re creating custom fluted trim or furniture joinery, the BOSCH router helps users achieve incredible results.
 This 15-amp router has a speed adjustment range of 10,000 to 25,000 RPMs.
 Dial in just the right speed for softer materials like pine and for hardwoods, such as oak and maple.
 Users can make speed adjustments with the dial on the top of the motor.

 Bosch’s handle-mounted trigger helps the user work as accurately as possible using one hand to operate the router.
 Also, this electronic router features soft-start technology, which reduces initial torque during start-up.
 This keeps the router from jumping in the user’s hands, particularly when using a larger router bit.